-Since commencing production from our Caburé natural gas field on July 5, 2020 to December 31, 2023, we have generated over US\$130 million in funds flow from operations, repaid 100% of the original project financing and declared dividends totaling over US\$37 million to shareholders.
-While 2023 was a more challenging year for Alvopetro in terms of production growth, with our strong financial resources, debt-free balance sheet and our increased working interest in the Unit, we are excited to embark on our plans for 2024 and beyond.
+Since commencing production from our Caburé natural gas field on July 5, 2020 to March 31, 2025, we have generated US\$173 million in funds flow from operations, repaid 100% of the original project financing and have now paid dividends totaling over US\$54 million (US\$1.50/share) to shareholders.
+With a growing base of production and funds flow and now with high-impact growth opportunities in both Brazil and Canada, we are very excited about our 2025 capital program and our longer-term growth potential.